Maria Cantwell: Iraq War

 On October 11, 2002, Cantwell voted in favor of the Joint Resolution to Authorize the Use of United States Armed Forces Against Iraq.
-Her October 10, 2002, press release, quotes her as stating on the floor of the U.S. Senate, "Mr. President, my vote for this resolution does not mean that I am convinced of the Administration has answered all the questions.
+Her October 10, 2002, press release quoted her as saying on the Senate floor, "my vote for this resolution does not mean that I am convinced of the Administration has answered all the questions.
 I believe the following issues must be addressed before the U.N. or the U.S. move forward with military action."
 Cantwell detailed six specific areas in which her questions and concerns had yet to be satisfactorily addressed at the time of her vote to authorize war: "First: Continued Multilateral Approach ...
 Second: Successful Military Strategy ...
 Third: A Post-War Commitment Strategy ...
 Fourth: Fighting the Broader War on Terrorism ...
 Fifth: Maintaining Middle East Stability ...
 Sixth: Protecting Iraqi Civilians."

 In 2006, Cantwell voted against the Kerry-Feingold Amendment to S. 2766, which would have set a timetable for withdrawal, but for the Levin-Reed Amendment, which would encourage beginning a phased withdrawal by the end of the year, with no timetable for completion.

 Israel

-In April 2017, Cantwell co-sponsored the Israel Anti-Boycott Act (S.270), which would have made it a federal crime, punishable by a maximum sentence of 20 years imprisonment, for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.
+In April 2017, Cantwell co-sponsored the Israel Anti-Boycott Act (S.270), which would have made it a federal crime, punishable by a maximum sentence of 20 years' imprisonment, for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.

+After previously declining to support resolutions blocking the sale of arms to Israel in 2024 and 2025, Cantwell joined 39 other Senate Democrats in April 2026 in voting to block the sale of bombs and armored bulldozers to Israel.

 Health care reform

-Cantwell supports health care reform in the United States, and was a co-sponsor of Senator Ron Wyden's Healthy Americans Act.
+Cantwell supports health care reform in the United States, and cosponsored Senator Ron Wyden's Healthy Americans Act.
 In her role as a member of the Finance Committee, she had an influential role in crafting health care reform legislation.
 On September 29, 2009, when the Finance Committee considered health care reform legislation, Cantwell supported amendments to establish a public health care option that would compete with private insurers.

 In 2009, The Stranger ran an article on Cantwell's opposition to the inclusion of a public option in the health-care reform plan.
 They reported: "Seattle congressman Jim McDermott supports it.
 Washington senator Patty Murray wants it.
 So does President Barack Obama.
 So does the often conservative Seattle Times editorial page.
 So do 72 percent of Americans, according to a recent poll.
 So what's going on with Washington's junior senator, Maria Cantwell?
-Why doesn't she want Congress to include a public option — a new government-run health-care plan that will be available to everyone, and will compete with private insurance companies to bring down costs — in its health-care-reform package?"
+Why doesn't she want Congress to include a public option—a new government-run health-care plan that will be available to everyone, and will compete with private insurance companies to bring down costs—in its health-care-reform package?"
 Cantwell cited her concerns with getting the bill through the Senate as the reason for her opposition.